 Katie is a mum to three sons, Adam, Eamon and Peter.
 She has worked with a vast array of Event & Exhibitions Suppliers and brings with her knowledge, experience, attention to detail and connections in the events space.
 The Community Activities Officer role is a part of the broader Miracle Babies Fundraising team.
 The main aspects of the role include inspiring and connecting local community organisations to our cause, overseeing Humidicrib fundraising and vendor placement and coordinating all logistical and administrative aspects of some important awareness events in the Miracle Babies calendar.
 Katie has a friendly, bubbly personality and is a great fit to the Head Office Team.

 Tina is a mum of 3 children, all of which have spent time in either a SCN or a NICU.
 Her son Joshua spent a short time in Fairfield Hospital SCN.
 Son Damen was born at 35 weeks and spent 2 weeks also in Fairfield Hospital, and her daughter Emmason was born at 30 weeks and spent 6 weeks in Liverpool Hospital NICU.
-Tina has been involved with Miracle Babies Foundation for the past 12 years as a volunteer and is very passionate about our cause.
+Tina has been involved with Miracle Babies Foundation for the past 13 years as a volunteer and became a staff member in 2018 and is very passionate about our cause.

 NurtureProgram Support Worker, Western Sydney Area